 The Trip

-Although we travel with backpacks, we’re not really backpacking.
+Although we travel with backpacks, we’re not backpacking.
 We rent long-term apartments, cook for ourselves, learn to live like locals, try to do business in each country, and take advantage of sporadic Holiday Deals.
-I really like this type of travel, much more than the usual sightseeing and hostel-hopping.
+I like this type of travel, much more than the usual sightseeing and hostel-hopping.

 In most places, our priority is settling down and getting to work.
 Sounds boring hey?
-Well, not so boring for entrepreneurs, but not so fun for traditional backpackers who ask what we’re up to.
+Well, not so dull for entrepreneurs, but not so fun for traditional backpackers who ask what we’re up to.
 Building a viable business is tough enough at home, let alone in foreign countries with different languages.
 But for us, it’s the ultimate challenge and the ultimate learning experience too.

 The Adventure

 Of course, if you’ve followed our progress even sporadically, you’d know that we’ve gotten up to way more mischief than the average backpacker.
-We’ve searched for untouched civilisations in the Peruvian jungle; we’ve solicited an illegal tour of a Bolivian prison; and Lauren is now trekking 1000 miles across a Mongolian desert.
+We’ve searched for untouched civilizations in the Peruvian jungle; we’ve solicited an illegal tour of a Bolivian prison, and Lauren is now trekking 1000 miles across a Mongolian desert.
 These are real expeditions; they aren’t packaged coach tours.
 When it comes to adventure, that’s the sort of travel we love.

 The Verdict